Azure/azure-media-migration/README.md

 The tool will generate a new key id and key and store it as secrets in the azure key vault (secret name = key id, secret = key) and encrypt the media contents with the key.
 The encrypted outputs can not be viewed directly via its azure blob storage url.
 It requires a proxy server to perform manifest rewrite and key delivery.
 An example of a proxy server that is capable of supporting viewing of the encrypted content can be found here [PlaybackService.md](tools/PlaybackService/README.md).

 Currently the tool does not support decryption of the encrypted content for you.
-If you need to recover the encrypted content, you can manually descrypt the content using shaka packager directly ([using raw key](https://shaka-project.github.io/shaka-packager/html/tutorials/raw_key.html)).
+If you need to recover the encrypted content, you can manually decrypt the content using shaka packager directly ([using raw key](https://shaka-project.github.io/shaka-packager/html/tutorials/raw_key.html)).
 An example workflow is to download your asset from storage locally, look at the manifest to identify the key id and retrieve the key from azure key vault, and identify list of media files from manifest and then run shaka packager directly to decrypt.

 To locate the key id, you can look at your dash manifest file (.mpd) and locate the following string